 Here the combination of dramatic desert and mountain scenery, superb desert oases, attractive mud-walled towns and villages, colourful tribal people and superb birding ensures that Morocco is one of those places that one longs to return to.

 During this exciting tour we shall have the opportunity to see a full range of habitats at the moment when milions of birds move Northwards to their nesting grounds in Europe.
-Our journey starts in Marrakech, where we will explore the beautiful valleys North of the Atlas mountains in search of specialities such as Levaillant’s Woodpecker, Barbary Partridge and Tristam’s Warbler to end the day in lovely farm land nearby Marrakech in search of Black-winged Kite and Short-toed Snake Eagles.
+Our journey starts in Marrakech, where we will explore the beautiful valleys North of the Atlas mountains in search of specialities such as Levaillant’s Woodpecker, Barbary Partridge and Tristam’s Warbler to end the day in lovely farm land nearby Marrakech in search of Atlas Buzzard, Black-winged Kite and Short-toed Snake Eagles.
 Here we will arrive beyond 2.000 metres high in search of the scarce African Crimson-winged Finch.
 From the snowy tip of the Atlas mountains we will drive South East to Agadir, where we will spend two days exploring the wonderful Souss-Massa National Park and nearby estuaries.
 Here, we shall find the extremelly endangered Northern Bald Ibis along with Black-crowned Tchagra, Western Olivaceous (also named Isabelline) Warbler and Moussier’s Redstart nesting in the reedbeds and the fascinating euphorbia scrublands.

 From Agadir we will cross the Atlas to arrive to the endless steppe streatching beyond Ouarzazate.
 This is a wonderful landscape where we will be in search of top specialities including Thick-billed Lark, Maghreb Wheatear, Temminck’s Lark, Red-rumped Wheatear, Pharaon Eagle Owl or Cream-coloured Courser.
 We shall follow up the Draa River into the desert having always the snowy peaks as a striking setting to arrive to the northern edge of the Sahara.
 Here, we will explore the stony, desert plains called “hammada”, the spectacular sand dunes of Erg Chebbi and a number of green oases and river coursers hidden in the spectacular scenery of dunes and rocky slopes.
 Here we will be in search of a long list of desert specialities including Egyptian Nightjar, Desert Sparrow, Fulvous Babbler, Sahara Scrub Warbler and Desert Warbler while looking for flocks of both Crowned & Spotted Sandgrouses appearing from the endless desert landscape.
 This area supports also a very good bird migration and, if lucky, the green oases will be full of Western Bonelli’s, Western Orphean, Subalpine & Melodious Warblers.
 If lucky, we shall find scarcer migratory birds such as Bluethroat, Savi’s Warbler or, even, Iberian Chiffchaff.

 Carles Oliver has been intensively travelling and birding in Morocco since he was a teenager.
-He has a strong link with the country since her mother family lived for over 20 years in Larache, at the Northern Atlantic coast.
+He has a strong link with the country since his family lived for over 20 years in Larache, at the Northern Atlantic coast.
 Since 2013 he has been leading birding tours all arond Morocco, but he is always happy to come back to the steppes and desert by the edge of the Sahara.

 A book to help you understand Morocco: “The Voices of Marrakech” (1968) by Elias Canetti (1905-1994).